 What these lessons ring home for me is a whole new level of respect and admiration for others, historically and presently, who have sought out a better life and had to do it in the face of racial prejudices.

-I always have stood in awe of immigrants who have left their countries to come to Canada (or the U.S. or any western country for that matter), leaving behind their culture, language, food, family, and familiarity for a better life.
-To supplant yourself in a completely alien world, to learn new languages, to adjust to new customs, and to do it in the face of racism is a monumental challenge and one worth applauding.
+I always have stood in awe of immigrants who have left their countries to come to Canada (or the U.S. or any western country for that matter), leaving behind their culture, language, food, family, and familiarity for a better life…or to escape an unliveable life.
+To supplant yourself in a completely alien world, to learn new languages, to adjust to new customs, and to do it in the face of racism is a monumental challenge.

-All these people required courage, self-confidence, patience, and persistence.
+It takes courage, self-confidence, patience, persistence, and thick skin.
 In many ways these pioneers have paved the way for others to follow with less strife and pain.
 But I’m sure that was no consolation after coming home from a day of physical and mental abuse.

 I always respected these people, and I have never been the one to judge or point the finger.
 But having seen the tiniest glimpse of what it is to be on other side of racism has given me all the more respect and admiration for the courageous few.
 It is an inspiration and to them I say “hurrah” and “thank you”.